mia-platform/documentation/docs/fast_data/bucket_storage_support/use_cases.md

 sidebar_label: Use Cases
 ---

-In this page we provide some use cases for the Bucket Storage Support services.
+This page provides some use cases for the Bucket Storage Support services.

 ## Scope